 Why not make the holidays extra special this year?
 One way to do this is by expressing your heartfelt feelings in a card or handwritten letter to someone who makes your world a little brighter and merrier all year round.
 Is your Christmas card list a mile long?
-Or do you just have a handful of special people that you want to send a greeting to this year?
+Or, do you just have a handful of special people that you want to send a greeting to this year?
 Whether your Christmas card list is big or small, there are probably a few special friends worthy of a more personalized note this holiday season.

 Here are some suggested sentiments that you can write in a Christmas card to tell your special friend or family member how much they mean to you.
 Also included are some general card and letter-writing tips and some fun holiday activity ideas for spending one-on-one time with a close friend, family member, or special someone.
 Enjoy!

 - Thoughtful messages to write in Christmas and holiday cards

 - Tips for writing a heartfelt holiday letter

 - Fun one-on-one activities to do with a friend over the holidays

 What to Write in Christmas and Holiday Cards

 - Of all the Christmas gifts I get each year, the one that I cherish the most is your love and companionship.
 Thank you for being such an important part of my life!

 - Wishing the best of the season to you and your family.
 May Santa make all of your Christmas wishes come true!